Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Encoding Constraints

 Let $G = (T_c, E)$ be a graph with vertex set $T_c$ and edges $E = \{ (s_i, s_j) :\; M_{s_i, s_j} = 1 \}$.
 Observe that $G$ uniquely represents a pattern on step set $T_c$ as defined by appropriate variables $M$'s; it consists of cliques only, with each clique corresponding to a block of the pattern.
-Recall that counting constraints are restricting the number of distinct users to be assigned to the scope; thus they are step-symmetric, i.e.\ satisfiability of a single counting constrain does not depend on the permutation of steps in its scope.
+Recall that at-least and at-most constraints are restricting the number of distinct users to be assigned to the scope; thus they are step-symmetric, i.e.\ satisfiability of a single at-least/at-most constraint does not depend on the permutation of steps in its scope.
 In particular, the number of users assigned to the scope $T_c$ is exactly the number of cliques in $G$, and this number of cliques can often be determined by simple counting of edges in $G$.
 Figure~\ref{fig:counting-edges} shows all patterns (subject to step permutations) on scope of size 5 and gives the possible number of edges.

 [1][]{

 }

 \newcolumntype{L}[1]{>{ \\\arraybackslash }m{#1}} \newcolumntype{C}[1]{>{ \\\arraybackslash }m{#1}} \newcolumntype{R}[1]{>{ \\\arraybackslash }m{#1}}